 If your Check Engine light comes on, especially if it's flashing, get your car looked at right away.
 Technicians at Clayton's Auto Service in Corvallis handle emission problems everyday.
 You might have exhaust or emissions trouble if your car is difficult to start, runs rough, is noisy or smoking.
 Call Clayton's Auto Service at 541-752-2263 to schedule an appointment if you experience these problems.

 Let's review the exhaust system.
-We will start from the top and start with the exhaust manifold.
+We will start from the top with the exhaust manifold.
 That is the part that attaches to the engine and collects the exhaust from the cylinders and directs it into the exhaust pipe.
 Exhaust gaskets help seal the connection with the manifold and various other joints along the way.
-If the manifold is cracked or loose, or a gasket is leaking, gases could escape into the passenger compartment, where you ride.
+If the manifold is cracked or loose or a gasket is leaking, gases could escape into the passenger compartment where you ride.
 Carbon monoxide can be deadly, so it is important that your exhaust system doesn't leak.
 The exhaust pipes connect the various components.
 They can rust or be damaged by a rock, so they need to be inspected periodically.

 Next is the catalytic converter.
 This part looks like a muffler.
 It changes chemicals that are dangerous to your health and our Corvallis environment into harmless carbon dioxide and water.
 It doesn't require any maintenance itself.
 But eventually they wear out.
 Corvallis drivers find this out when their car fails an emissions inspection.

 Now the muffler.
 Its main job is to quiet engine noises.
 Mufflers work by either absorbing or baffling sound.
 And you can actually customize your car's sound with different mufflers - anything from whisper quiet to bad-boy rumbley.
 Rusted or road-damaged mufflers can leak and need to be replaced right away.
 Talk to your friendly and knowledgeable service advisor at Clayton's Auto Service .